ansys/pyansys/README.rst

 Shared Components
 -----------------
-The PyAnsys project publishes and consumes shared components which enable interoperability and minimise maintenance burden for our other packages.
+The PyAnsys project publishes and consumes shared software components.
+These enable interoperability between PyAnsys packages and minimizes maintenance burden.

 For more details and a list of the available shared components see the `Shared Components Documentation <https://shared.docs.pyansys.com>`_.